Refund Policy

 9) Your consent

 By asking us to assist with your insurance needs, you consent to the collection and use of the information you have provided to us for the purposes described above.
+This consent applies to the collection, use and disclosure of your information as described in this Privacy Policy, including the overseas disclosures described in section 3.If Australian privacy laws introduce additional individual rights or obligations, we will comply with those requirements and update this Privacy Policy accordingly.

 10) Website information and content.

-We also use your information to send you requested product information and promotional material and to enable us to manage your ongoing requirements, e.g. renewals, and our relationship with you, e.g. invoicing, client surveys etc.
+Website communications and marketing – We may use information collected through our websites to send you requested product information or promotional material, manage your ongoing requirements, including renewals, invoicing and client surveys, maintain our relationship with you, improve our services and help resolve any problems.

-11) Tell us what you think
+12) Tell us what you think

 We welcome your questions and comments about privacy.
 If you have any concerns or complaints, please contact our Privacy Manager on the details listed above.